HuobinTan/scVAT/README.md

-# scVAT (single-cell RNA Visualization Analysis Toolkit)
+# scVAT (single-cell RNA Visual Analysis Toolkit)
-scVAT is a Visualization Analysis Toolkit for single-cell RNA sequence data. scVAT implements a base pipeline for scRNA, including loading, preprocessing, filtering, PCA and tSNE etc. Besides, it provides:
+scVAT is a Visual Analysis Toolkit for single-cell RNA sequence data. scVAT implements a base pipeline for scRNA, including loading, preprocessing, filtering, PCA and tSNE etc. Besides, it provides:
 - A Web GUI (Graphical User Interface) for visualizing all kinds of analysis results
 - Graphical clustering manually based on analysis data
 - Differentiating cells